GitSoNice/learngit/readme.txt

-create is new git test
+create is new git test and A